djhmateer/djhmateer.github.io/_posts/2020-12-01-xprogressive web apps.md

 Google and Nvidia are moving away from the Apple App Store [news](https://9to5google.com/2020/11/19/stadia-will-be-playable-on-ios-via-safari-in-the-coming-weeks/)

 [https://web.dev/progressive-web-apps/](https://web.dev/progressive-web-apps/)

 ## Where is it available

-Only on these OS/Browser configurations:
+Only on these OS/Browser configurations have PWA's fully working.

 - Windows+Chrome
 - Windows+Edge